ACassimiro/TSNsched/README.md

         Sub4

-The generated TSN schedule can be found in the [output directory](Script/output).
+TSNsched writes the generated TSN schedule to the [output directory](Script/output).

-The total execution time, average latency and average jitter of the topology the scheduler solved can be found at the end of the [output/example.java.out](Script/output/example.java.out) file.
+The total execution time, average latency and average jitter of the topology can be found at the end of the [output/example.java.out](Script/output/example.java.out) file.

 You can find the network topologies described in the submitted paper in [TestCases](TestCases/).

 You can also generate other topologies using our flow generator.
-How to use this generator is shown in section [Generating topologies](#generating-topologies).
+[Generating topologies](#generating-topologies) explains how to use this generator.

 ## Requirements